smaroukis/shared-learning-arduino/Matrix Keypad.md

 - we need one output (to supply voltage or ground) and one input (to sense - it will be the "other end" of the circuit)
 - we loop over columns and rows (nested), checking each pin to see if it is pressed

+Notes
+- use a `INPUT_PULLUP` type for the row and set the output column to `LOW`,  then we check to see if this input pin is pulled low to see if the button is pressed (see example below).

-The buttons are connected in rows and columns:
+For a common membrane keypad the buttons are connected in rows and columns:
 - columns:  pins 1-4
 - rows: pins 5-8